 Crush fresh leaves on a new bite to release the essential oil, and stop it from itching.
-Keep a bottle of basil essential oil in the first aid kit to treat wasp stings, and other bug bites.
+Keep a bottle of basil essential oil in the first aid kit to treat wasp stings and other bug bites.
 Basil also acts as a good insect repellent for flies and mosquitoes.
-Very effective using fresh leaves rubbed on skin.
+Very useful using fresh leaves rubbed on the skin.

 Have a strong odor and a bitter taste.
 Bay leaves contain essential oils and a compound called

-Studies suggest that catnip may be even more effective at repelling mosquitoes than DEET (the ingredient used in most commercial bug repellents, which is highly toxic).
-It also repels cockroaches, flea beetles and rats.
-Crush the fresh leaves and rub onto skin.
+Studies suggest that catnip maybe even more effective at repelling mosquitoes than DEET (the ingredient used in most commercial bug repellents, which is highly toxic).
+It also repels cockroaches, flea beetles, and rats.
+Crush the fresh leaves and rub onto the skin.
 A word of caution to cat owners: Your cat may want to roll around on it and play with it.
 Plant catnip apart from the rest of your garden so your cat doesn’t accidentally damage any other plants nearby.

-Slugs are attracted to chervil and the plant is sometimes used to bait them.
+Slugs are attracted to chervil, and many people use it to bait them.

-Chives deter aphids, mites and Japanese beetles, as well as rabbits — a larger garden pest.
+Chives deter aphids, mites, and Japanese beetles, as well as rabbits — a more significant garden pest.

-Sort of “the original” for bug repelling, with a powerful lemony scent.
+Sort of “the original” for bug repelling, with an overpowering lemony scent.
 It’s used in many commercial bug repellents and candles.
 It’s a grass-like plant that grows up to 6 feet tall!
-The best varieties are Cybopogon nardus or Citronella winterianus, as some other citronella varieties won’t have the same effect—some aren’t even true citronellas, they’re just citronella-scented.
+The best varieties are Cymbopogon nardus or Citronella winterianus, as some other citronella varieties won’t have the same effect—some aren’t even true citronellas, they’re just citronella-scented.

 Cloves placed on the ground can deter slugs from entering under the back door or attacking plants.

 Grow it around the house and garden to keep bugs away.
-It’ll grow inside too, if you keep it next to a sunny window.
-Has a lovely scent, pretty purple flowers and calming properties as well.
-Repels mosquitoes, moths, and flies.
+It’ll grow inside too if you keep it next to a sunny window.
+It has a lovely scent, pretty purple flowers, and calming properties as well.
+Lavender repels mosquitoes, moths, and flies.

 Herbs That Repel Bugs

 Lemon Balm contains high levels of a compound called citronellal, which gives it its lemony aroma and flavor that bugs find so unpleasant.
-Crush the fresh leaves and rub them directly on skin, especially around ankles, arms and other areas most exposed and vulnerable to bug bites.
-The lemon scent, which repels the bugs, is very strong.
-It rubs off very well onto skin.
-Repels mosquitoes and gnats.
+Crush the fresh leaves and rub them directly on the skin, especially around ankles, arms, and other areas most exposed and vulnerable to bug bites.
+The lemon scent, which repels the bugs, is powerful.
+It rubs off very well onto the skin.
+Lemon balm repels mosquitoes and gnats.

 Commonly grown as ornamental border plants, marigolds are hardy annual plants which have a distinctive smell which mosquitoes, and some other insects, find particularly offensive.
 Marigolds contain Pyrethrum, a compound used in many insect repellents.

-chiggers, flies, gnats, mosquitoes and ticks.
+Excellent insect repellent for ants, fleas, and ticks.
+The leaves, when crushed and rubbed onto the skin, will repel chiggers, flies, gnats, mosquitoes, and ticks.
 Warning: Pennyroyal is highly toxic to cats.
 It should not be planted where cats might ingest it and should never be rubbed onto their skin.

 Biting bugs don’t like the scent of peppermint, so you can crush up the leaves and rub it on your skin to ward them off.
-As an added bonus, peppermint also can also do double-duty as itch relief if you do get bitten!
+As a bonus, peppermint also can do double-duty as itch relief if you do get bitten!

-Deters aphids, fish moths, flea beetle, onion maggot, slugs, snails, flies and Japanese beetles in roses and raspberries.
+Rue deters aphids, fish moths, flea beetle, onion maggot, slugs, snails, flies, and Japanese beetles in roses and raspberries.
 Companions for rue are roses, fruits (in particular figs), raspberries and lavender.
-To make it even more effective with Japanese beetles: crush a few leaves to release the smell.
-Also, has been known to repel cats.
-You should not plant rue near cucumbers, cabbage, basil or sage.
+To make it even more useful with Japanese beetles: crush a few leaves to release the smell.
+Also, it has been known to repel cats.
+You should not plant rue near cucumbers, cabbage, basil, or sage.
 A pretty perennial with bluish-gray leaves, rue may cause skin irritation in some individuals.